mangh/Metrology/Docs/UserGuide.md

   #endif
   ```

-When all these components are ready, just define --or-- remove the `DIMENSIONAL_ANALYSIS` symbol in the dependent project to compile it in the appropriate mode: *with units and reduced performance* --or-- *without units and maximum performance*.
+When all these components are ready, just define (or undefine) the `DIMENSIONAL_ANALYSIS` symbol in the dependent project and compile it:
+you will get binaries running in the appropriate mode: *with unit control and reduced performance* (or *with maximum performance, but insensitive to dimensional issues*).

 <br/>

 ## Customizing
 In addition to modifying the `definitions.txt` file - in which you specify units and scales - you can also:
 * modify XSLT templates to change the structure and/or functionality of (all) generated units/scales,
-* create extensions to the generated _partial structs_ for an additional functionality that is required only for selected units/scales and cannot be put in XSLT templates as that would make unwanted changes in all other units/scales.
+* (C# only) create extensions to the generated _partial structs_ for an additional functionality that is required only for selected units/scales (and cannot be put in XSLT templates as that would make unwanted changes in all other units/scales).

   For example, you can create the following extensions for the units `Ohm` and `Siemens` to include the relationship `Ohm = 1/Siemens` that applies for these two units only:
   ```C#